IIIT-ISS/project-diss/README.md

 ## General Usage

-As of right now there is only support for local viewing of webpages.

 Follow the instructions below to get all the webpages up and running:

 - Clone the repository for the webpage.